-FriendlyScore sees the fragmentation of social networks as beneficial, because if they spot you manipulating things you may be untrustworthy, additionally, if you are surrounded by ‘Good’ types without manipulation then you are more likely to be responsible financially.
+FriendlyScore sees the fragmentation of social networks as beneficial, because if they spot you manipulating things you may be untrustworthy, additionally, if you are surrounded by ‘Good’ types without manipulation, then you are more likely to be responsible financially.

 Are any of the major financial institutions on board?

-None of the major UK financial institutions operate using social credit scoring yet.
+None of the major UK financial institutions operates using social credit scoring yet.
 Like any new product or service that is looking to ‘disturb’ the traditional market I suspect it is viewed with disdain by these institutions.

 All financial markets are driven by risk.
 If eventually, social media credit scoring proves to be equally or more reliable as traditional methods then maybe the larger institutions will grasp the nettle.